• About

-penny 1A while back I moved into a new office at work.
+Several years ago I moved into a new office at my place of employment.
 When I looked in the desk, I found 162 pennies in one of the drawers.
 I can only assume that the previous owner used the desk as his chosen repository for all the pennies he received in change whenever he went out for lunch.

 I can’t really blame the guy who did that.
 In fact, I think pennies are an anachronism and need to be removed from circulation.
-Here are several reasons, some admittedly better than others:
+Yes; the US Mint announced it is going to stop penny production in 2023 — but they will still be legal tender, and therefore handed out as change.

 1. Inflation has made the penny irrelevant.